chainchopper/Nirvana-Q/README.md

   You can now sign in to the app with `admin@quivr.app` & `admin`.
 You can access the app at [http://localhost:3000/login](http://localhost:3000/login).

-  You can access Quivr backend API at [http://localhost:5050/docs](http://localhost:5050/docs)
+  You can access Nirvana backend API at [http://localhost:5050/docs](http://localhost:5050/docs)

   You can access supabase at [http://localhost:54323](http://localhost:54323)

-## Updating Quivr 🚀
+## Updating Nirvana 🚀

 - **Step 1**: Pull the latest changes